 Refrigerants are essential to the smooth operation of all residential air conditioner units.
 These substances operate within the coils of your air conditioner unit, where they absorb the heat from inside your home or business and exhaust it to the outdoors.

-Manufacturers have shifted production of AC units from the R-22 units to use the EPA-recognized refrigerant R-410A as a replacement for R-22.
+Manufacturers have shifted AC units' production from the R-22 units to use the EPA-recognized refrigerant R-410A as a replacement for R-22.
 R-410A is a safer compound and does not contribute to ozone depletion.

-Current R-22 air conditioning system owners should expect a significant rise in their repair costs as there’s been a drastic cut in the production of R-22 since 2015.
-And, if your R-22 air conditioning unit were to fail entirely, a replacement unit would not be an R-22 unit as production of these air conditioning units were halted in 2010.
+Current R-22 air conditioning system owners should expect a significant rise in their repair costs as there has been a drastic cut in the production of R-22 since 2015.
+Moreover, if your R-22 air conditioning unit were to fail, a replacement unit would not be an R-22 unit as production for these was halted in 2010.

-This varies by manufacturer, but most often, this information can be found on the nameplate located on the side of your air conditioning system's outdoor condenser.
-If it’s not there, you may be able to find it as fine print on the manufacturer's data plate on the condenser or air handler, or in an owner's manual.
-As a general rule of thumb, if your air conditioner is 10+ years old, chances are it uses R-22.
+This information varies by manufacturer but is often on the nameplate on the side of your air conditioning system's outdoor condenser.
+If not, you may be able to find it in the fine print on the manufacturer's data plate on the condenser, air handler, or in an owner's manual.
+As a rule of thumb, if your air conditioner is 12+ years old, chances are it uses R-22.

-No. The use of R-410A in any unit that it’s not specifically designed for can damage the air conditioning unit or cause it to malfunction.
-A full system replacement is necessary to eventually transition to R-410A.
+No. R-410A in any unit requiring R-22 can damage the air conditioning unit or cause it to malfunction.
+A complete system replacement is necessary to transition to R-410A.

-Also, we feel the need to stress… You cannot use R-410A in an R-22 unit.
-The two compounds are completely incompatible and will result in serious damage to your air conditioning unit and potentially your property.
+Also, we feel the need to stress; you cannot use R-410A in an R-22 unit.
+The two compounds are entirely incompatible and will result in severe damage to your air conditioning unit and potentially your property.